Köln-Ehrenfeld station

 Köln-Ehrenfeld is a railway station situated at Ehrenfeld, Cologne in western Germany on the Cologne–Aachen railway.
 It was opened with the first part of the line in 1839.
-It is served by Rhine-Ruhr S-Bahn and regional services.
+It is served by Cologne S-Bahn and regional services.
 Not far from the station is the Venloer Straße/Gürtel underground station of the Cologne Stadtbahn.

 Station

 Köln-Ehrenfeld station has two platforms with four platform tracks, to the north of which there are two tracks without a platform for through passenger and freight trains.
 Tracks 1 and 2 are used for S-Bahn traffic, tracks 3 and 4 for regional traffic.
 Cologne-Ehrenfeld is a scheduled stop for all regional services passing through it.
-It is served by the S12 and S13 lines of the Rhine-Ruhr S-Bahn.
-Both lines operate towards Cologne at 20-minute intervals, so together they provide a 10-minute interval S-Bahn service to Cologne.
-It is also served by the S19 service between Düren and Au (Sieg), running hourly (substituting for an S13 service) on working days.
+It is served by Cologne S-Bahn lines S12 between Düren or Köln-Ehrenfeld and Troisdorf every 20 minutes and S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg) every 20 minutes Monday–Saturday.
+Together these provide services every 10 minutes through Cologne Monday–Saturday and four services an hour on Sunday.
 It is also served by the NRW-Express (RE1), Rhein-Erft-Express (RE8), Rhein-Sieg-Express (RE9), Rhein-Erft-Bahn (RB27) and Erft-Bahn (RB38), all running hourly.